 - Somewhat too large for those of more diminutive size

-When you think about using a walker or rollator, it’s hard not to giggle a bit about one that’s called “Nitro”, but hey, we think that’s part of the charm with this one.
+When you think about using a walker or rollator, it’s hard not to giggle a bit about one that’s called “Nitro”, but hey, we think that’s part of the charm with this sharp unit.
 The Euro design is quite different than most of the walkers we’ve reviewed here, with an ultra-compact design, and an easily collapsible frame.
 The handle on the seat allows for a simple grab and lift to partially collapse the walker when need be, to get through tight spaces.

 Large front wheels increase stability even on grass or more rugged, and the 18 inch wide nylon seat is especially comfortable for those with larger frame sizes, plus it’s super easy to keep clean.
 It comes with a generous removable zippered storage bag, ergonomic handles and a cross brace design that makes it easily foldable.